harry668007/IT-Business-Analysis---Capstone/README.md

 Here is where we researched and identified that TD's performance in the market has been on the decline in the last two years but it still remains pretty strong.

 We identified and stated company's mission and vision.
 We performed financial analysis and found out operational expenses, market cap,etc and created a visual along with an org chart.
 Then we did a SWOT analysis of the bank and their competitors.
+Pestel Analysis and also a Balance Scorecard.

 2. Problem Statement Identification